-- (d) The contract will specify the following items regarding the terms of employment: - (i) name, address, phone number, University e-mail of Member; - (iii) term for which the appointment applies; - (iii) location (on-campus, online, or alternative); - (iv) delivery mode (on-campus, alternative delivery, pre-packaged); - (v) department(s), school(s), program(s) or unit(s) in which the appointment is made; - (vi) Dean; - (vii) date on which the appointment commences; - (viii) duration of the appointment; - (ix) course name(s) and course code(s); - (x) instruction hours per week and total course hours; - (xi) remuneration (including number of students for pre-packaged courses) - (xii) deemed hours of work for EI; - (xiii) whether RFR applies and if so RFR premium stipulated; - (xiv) indication of willingness, or not, of the Member to accept a low enrolment stipend; and - (xv) a statement that the appointment is subject to the terms of this Collective Agreement. - (e) Contracts will normally be issued at least thirty (30) days before the contract begins. - (f) No part-time Instructor will teach more than four 3-credit courses or equivalent during the Fall/Winter term.
+- (d) The contract will specify the following items regarding the terms of employment: - (i) name, address, phone number, University email of Member; - (iii) term for which the appointment applies; - (iii) location (on-campus, online, or alternative); - (iv) delivery mode (on-campus, alternative delivery, pre-packaged); - (v) department(s), school(s), program(s) or agency, site, and unit, where applicable, in which the appointment is made; - (vi) Dean; - (vii) date on which the appointment commences; - (viii) duration of the appointment; - (ix) course name(s) and course code(s); - (x) instruction hours per week and total course hours; - (xi) remuneration (including number of students for pre-packaged courses) - (xii) deemed hours of work for EI; - (xiii) whether RFR applies and if so RFR premium stipulated; - (xiv) indication of willingness, or not, of the Member to accept a low enrolment stipend; and - (xv) a statement that the appointment is subject to the terms of this Collective Agreement. - (e) Contracts will normally be issued at least thirty (30) days before the contract begins. - (f) No part-time Instructor will teach more than four 3-credit courses or equivalent during the Fall/Winter term.
 This limit does not apply to pre-packaged courses. - (g) A part-time Member normally will not be issued more than one contract in each semester for instructing one of the following: one (1) laboratory, or one (1) seminar, or one (1) special course.
-Only under exceptional circumstances and with the approval of the Association will this limit be exceeded.
-The rate will be one-third of the Part-time Instructor stipend for a three-credit course, for each contact hour per week. - (h) The supervision of individualized studies courses is not considered part of the normal twelve (12) on-campus credit teaching load.
+Only under exceptional circumstances and with the approval of the Association will this limit be exceeded. - (h) The supervision of individualized studies courses is not considered part of the normal twelve (12) on-campus credit teaching load.
 Supervision of individualized courses will carry with it a stipend.
 The stipend is outlined in Article 21.16 (c).